robin-thomas/zenith/README.md

 When a user clicks on an ad, the ad click data like `campaign_id`, `user_address`, `click_time` and `country` are stored in SxT.
 The country detection happen through Vercel.

-When the user requests pending rewards from ad clicks, this triggers a request to the SxT through Chainlink Oracle, and retrieve all pending ad clicks of this user.
+When the user requests pending rewards from ad clicks, this triggers a request to the SxT through [Chainlink Direct Requests](https://docs.spaceandtime.io/docs/chainlink-direct-requests), and retrieve all pending ad clicks of this user.
 The smart contract (inside Oracle fulfillment) will then verify the signature of the ad clicks, and only valid ad clicks will be rewarded.

 ### Calculation of rewards